hjkgrp/pydentate/README.md

 # pydentate
-Graph neural networks for predicting metal-ligand coordination of transition metal complexes
+pydentate is an open source Python-based toolkit for predicting metal-ligand coordination in transition metal complexes.
+Using only SMILES string representations as inputs, pydentate leverages graph neural networks to predict ligand denticity and coordinating atoms, enabling downstream generation of transition metal complexes with novel metal-ligand combinations in physically realistic coordinations.